bananu7/ultimate_control/doc/PROTOCOL.md

  | ...       |
 ```

+The size field includes following data, so the packet identifier and packet data.

 ## Packet types

 Those packets are identified by two bytes in the packet header.
 So far